arikhativa/42_valgrind_container/README.md

 The container will have valgrind inside, so you can use just that if you want

 ## How to use
+* look for the blue application called Docker in your Mac and click on it.
+* after it started go to the terminal:
 ```bash
 git clone <repo>
 cd <repo>